Our baby’s a hoarder.

 So, there is a kid’s TV show called Yo Gabba Gabba.
 People love it.
 They constantly ask me if the baby likes it, if we’ll see it live when it comes to town, if I saw Jack Black on yesterday’s episode.
-There’s a character in it named Gooble.
 I decide in the middle of the night to download the first episode to see if the baby would like it.

-I don’t know about the baby, but my husband is going to HATE it.
+I don’t know about the baby, but I knew my husband would HATE it.

-Lo and behold, I show him a clip, “Please,” he begs, “please turn that off.
+Lo and behold, I showed him a clip, “Please,” he begged, “please turn that off.
 I can’t listen to it for another minute.’

-I show it to the baby and I SWEAR to you-whoever you may be-he stares at the screen with a look of utter disdain; lets out a deep, old man sigh; reaches over and turns it OFF!
+I showed it to the baby and I SWEAR to you-whoever you may be-he stared at the screen with a look of utter disdain, let out a deep, old man sigh, reached over and turned it OFF!

 featured image: craveonline.com